We've been featured in:

 If you’re interested in making an injury at work claim, it’s important to note that you must start proceedings within the relevant time limit.
 This time limit is three years, as set out by the Limitation Act 1980, and begins on the date you were injured.

-Similarly, the time limit is suspended indefinitely for claimants who lack the capacity to claim for themselves.
-The time limit only applies if they regain the capacity to claim for themselves; if not, a litigation friend can bring a claim on their behalf at any time.
+Similarly, the time limit is suspended indefinitely for claimants who cannot make claims for themselves.
+The time limit only applies if they regain the capacity to make claims for themselves; if not, a litigation friend can bring a claim on their behalf at any time.

 Our team of advisors are here to help.
 Get in touch today to find out if you are within the time limit to make a work injury claim.